yplabs-ltd/code-push-cloudflare-workers/README.md

 Traditional deployments of the official CodePush Standalone on Azure require *an estimated ~$32.48 per month*, while this project can handle up to 1 million monthly API requests entirely for *free* within Cloudflare's generous free tier and using it's R2 storage and D1 database.

+**Note:** Network bandwidth cost is not included in the comparison.
+By using Cloudflare's infrastructure, network bandwidth cost is almost free for most use cases.

 ## Key Benefits